Feeling exhausted and stressed out? Could adrenal fatigue be to blame?

 Damage and disease are the main causes for adrenal glands not working properly.
 For example, Addison’s disease occurs when damage to the adrenal glands causes them to produce less cortisol and aldosterone than you need.

-Advocates also claim that the extracts also help boost the immune systems and supply other necessary hormones.
+Advocates also claim that the extracts can help boost the immune system and supply other necessary hormones.
+There is no evidence to support their use.

 The glands of animals like cows and pigs are gathered from slaughterhouses and made into adrenal extracts.
 Extracts are made either from the whole gland or just the outer parts.
 The main active ingredient in the extract is the hormone hydrocortisone.